AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 This is a static document.
 If there is a need to use any of Auro's pre-developed custom elements in the demo, this will need to be added to the `./demo/index.html` file.

+DO NOT add features to the demo `index.html` file.
+This file is simply a markdown wrapper to process all the demo content from the `demo.md` file.
+If there is a peer dependency for other components or other JavaScript outside the scope of the new element, this will be added to the `index.html` file.

 ```html
 <script src="https://unpkg.com/@alaskaairux/auro-button@latest/dist/auro-button__bundled.js" type="module"></script>
 ```

 See the auro-popover [demo](https://github.com/AlaskaAirlines/auro-popover/blob/master/demo/index.html) as example.

+Additionally, do not edit the demo's Sass file.
+Again this is a resource for all the UI outside the scope of the custom element.
+Any CSS added to the demo Sass fill will NOT follow the component when it is installed in other applications.

-## Editing your web component
+## Editing your custom element

 Located in the `./src` directory will be your new `.js` component file and a `style.scss` file.
 These two files are set up to work together from the start.

-The web component scaffolding is made up of a few parts that I will mention here.
+The custom element's scaffolding is made up of a few parts mentioned here.

 1. Import dependencies
 1. Class definition